mendix/docs/content/en/docs/control-center/roles-permissions.md

 To delete a role, click **Edit** and then **Delete project role**.

-You can not edit or delete the Scrum Master role.
+You can not edit or delete the 'SCRUM Master' role.